encode/django-rest-framework/docs/api-guide/fields.md

 **Signature**: `IPAddressField(protocol='both', unpack_ipv4=False, **options)`

 * `protocol` Limits valid inputs to the specified protocol.
 Accepted values are 'both' (default), 'IPv4' or 'IPv6'.
-Matching is case insensitive.
+Matching is case-insensitive.
 * `unpack_ipv4` Unpacks IPv4 mapped addresses like ::ffff:192.0.2.1.
 If this option is enabled that address would be unpacked to 192.0.2.1.
 Default is disabled.
 Can only be used when protocol is set to 'both'.

 ---